microsoft/snmalloc/difference.md

   2. Separate Bump/Free list.
 We have separate bump ptr and free list.
 This is required to have a "fast free list" in each allocator for each sizeclass.
-We bump allocate a whole os page (4KiB) worth of allocations in one go, so that we generally predicate the free list path.
+We bump allocate a whole os page (4KiB) worth of allocations in one go, so that the CPU predicts the free list path for the fast path.

   3. Per allocator per sizeclass fast free list.
 Each allocator has an array for each small size class that contains a free list of some elements for